brauner/brauner.github.io/_posts/2018-03-04-locking-in-shared-libraries.md

 To be fair, we've never had issues before as mutexes were extremely rare in the first place but one should always remember that no locking is the best locking. :)

+#### Addendum

+##### 2018-03-06

+Coming back once more to the point about running atfork handlers.
+Atfork handlers are of course an implementation detail in the `pthread` and `POSIX` world.
+They are by no means a conceptual necessity when it comes to mutexes.
+But some standard is better than no standard when it comes to system's design.
+Any decent libc implementation supporting `pthread` will very likely also support atfork handlers (even `Bionic` has gained atfork support along the way).
+But this immediately raises another problem as it requires programming languages on `POSIX` systems to go through the system's libc when doing a `fork()`.
+If they don't then atfork handlers won't be run even if you call `fork()`.
+One prime example is `Go`.
+The `syscall` and `sys/unix` packages will **not** go through the system's libc.
+They will directly do the corresponding syscall.
+So atfork handlers are not available when `fork()`ing in `Go`.
+Now, `Go` is a little special as it doesn't support `fork()` properly in the first place because of all the reasons (and more) I outlined above.

 Christian